-When I last stayed in the main hostel in Estella they severed breakfast – not something that you will get at many hostels; it was coffee, tea and bread with jams, enough to get me going and miss the early cafes in Estella and continue to Villamayor de Monjardin before stopping for something to eat and drink, about 8km.
+Day 6 on the French Way find us sleeping overnight in Los Arcos.
+When I last stayed in the main hostel in Estella they severed breakfast – not something that you will get at many hostels.
+It was coffee, tea, and bread with jams, enough to get me going and miss the early cafes in Estella and continue to Villamayor de Monjardin before stopping for something to eat and drink, about 8km.

 There are two routes leaving Estella the main one which stays on the right hand side of the N111 and the other which is not so well sign-posted on the left hand side of the same road.
 Cross the road and walk the second route to see one of the most talked about sights of this day.
 There is a wine fountain “Fuente del Vino” shortly after leaving the main part of the town beside the Monastery of Nuestra Senora la Real de Irache.

 Both paths join again just before Azquata and then head uphill to the highest point of the day at Villamayor de Monjardin.
-Eat or buy some food here and fill up with water – it is 12 km to Los Arcos without any more village stops and there is only one not very appealing fountain for water along the rest of the route.
+Eat or buy some food here and fill up with water as it is 12 km to Los Arcos without any more village stops and only one not very appealing fountain for water along the rest of the route.

 The main Albergue in Los Arcos is at the far side of the town it is big and comfortable – but can be noisy from outside at night.
 In Los Arcos I ran with the bulls during a fiesta – it was an invigorating experience, make of that what you will.